simonneutert/git-hire/Readme.md

 ### Errors

-- REPL fails and outputs `; : Can't set!: *current-length* from non-binding thread user `
+- REPL fails and outputs
+  `; : Can't set!: *current-length* from non-binding thread user `

 `pmap` and `curl` don't play well with each other, don't worry, run the tool from the shell:
-`bb git-hire.clj berlin ruby`  and off you go
+`bb git-hire.clj berlin ruby`
+it will fire up some threads 🔥

 ### CookBook Babashka